bytecodealliance/cargo-component/README.md

   (including generated bindings) for errors.
 * `cargo component clippy` — same as `cargo clippy` but also checks generated bindings.
+* `cargo component registry` — a command for interacting with local component registries.

 More commands will be added over time.